Latest updates and advice

 Livestock

-- Consider stock water requirements.
-Plan to ensure there is enough quality water available and start formulating plans for the upcoming summer.
+- Monitor stock water requirements and plan to ensure there is enough quality water available and start formulating plans for the upcoming summer.
 Visit the Water for livestock page to learn more.

-- Forage cereal crops can provide early grazing and allow deferment of regenerating annual pastures.
-Ensure follow up nitrogen is applied at 5-10 kg/ha for low soil nitrogen paddocks, and that grazing is deferred for 2 weeks after application to reduce the risk of nitrate poisoning and allow for plant growth.
-Protect crops from pests and wait until plants are well anchored before grazing.
+- Consider follow up nitrogen for forage cereal crops, generally applied at 5-10 kg/ha for low soil nitrogen paddocks, and that grazing is deferred for 2 weeks after application to reduce the risk of nitrate poisoning and allow for plant growth.

-- Keep an eye out for insect pests of regenerating and newly sown legume pastures such as red-legged earth mite and lucerne flea.
+- Keep an eye out for insect pests in legume pastures such as red-legged earth mite and lucerne flea.
 Severe infestations can reduce feed availability and applications of insecticide may be required.
-Chemical control options can be found in the Autumn/Winter Insecticide Guide 2025, being mindful of any withholding periods for grazing.
-See pasture and grazing management for further information.
+Chemical control options can be found in the WA Insecticide Guide 2025 - Winter Spring being mindful of any withholding periods for grazing.

-- Be aware of the symptoms of Annual Ryegrass Toxicity (ARGT).
-It’s important that purchased feed is tested for ARGT.
+- Be aware of the symptoms of Annual Ryegrass Toxicity (ARGT), particularly when grazing Wimmera ryegrass pastures that are coming into seed.
+It’s also important that purchased cereal and meadow hay is tested for ARGT.

 - Contact your local DPIRD field vet to report unusual disease signs, abnormal behaviour or unexpected deaths in your livestock.